911: Devil Fish

 They hanged Bobo!

 Professor Bobo is of course the ape henchman played by Kevin Murphy on the later seasons of MST3K.

 He’s listening to “Awaken the Beer Drinker Within.”

 A reference to the Tony Robbins book Awaken the Giant Within: How to Take Immediate Control of Your Mental, Emotional, Physical and Financial Destiny.

 The Runaway Bunny is a classic children’s book written by Margaret Wise Brown, who also wrote Goodnight Moon.
 It was first published in 1942.

-Bob Dornan was an ultraconservative congressman from SoCal known for his offensive statements, name-calling, and threats.
+Bob Dornan was an ultraconservative congressman from Southern California known for his offensive statements, name-calling, and threats.
 From the Amazing Colossal Episode Guide: “[Dornan] enjoys a reputation for combining the political skills of Senator Joe McCarthy, Benito Mussolini, and Satan.”
+He served from 1976-1980, and again from 1984-1996.
 He starred in Show 612, The Starfighters.

 “Maybe it was too high or too low a frequency.”
 Kenneth.